FuseFairy/github-repo-traffic-stats/README.md

 This project provides an API for fetching and visualizing traffic data of **your GitHub repositories**, including metrics like views and clones.
 It allows users to generate traffic charts in SVG format for their own repositories, helping developers and maintainers monitor the activity of their projects.

+> [!NOTE]
+> Due to GitHub API limitations, you can only retrieve traffic data (such as views and clones) for the GitHub repositories you own through your own self-hosted API.

 ## ✨Features
 - 🌐Fetch traffic data from GitHub repositories
 - 📈Visualize traffic data with customizable charts